-- The Applicant submitted a compliant and responsive Concept Paper; - The Applicant meets the eligibility requirements in Section III.A of the FOA; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The Applicant entered all required information, successfully uploaded all required documents, and clicked the "Submit" button in ARPA-E eXCHANGE by the deadline stated in the FOA.
+- The Applicant submitted a compliant and responsive Concept Paper; - The Applicant and the proposed Project Team members meet the eligibility requirements in Section III.A - III.D of the FOA;

+- The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The Applicant entered all required information, successfully uploaded all required documents, and clicked the "Submit" button in ARPA-E eXCHANGE by the deadline stated in the FOA.

 Full Applications found to be noncompliant may not be merit reviewed or considered for award.
 ARPA-E may not review or consider noncompliant Full Applications, including Full Applications submitted through other means, Full Applications submitted after the applicable deadline, and incomplete Full Applications.
-A Full Application is incomplete if it does not include required information and documents, such as Forms SF-424 and SF-424A.
+A Full Application is incomplete if it does not include required information and documents, such as Forms SF-424 and Small Business Administration Company Registration Certificate.
 ARPA-E will not extend the submission deadline for Applicants that fail to submit required information and documents due to server/connection congestion.